sireesha-p23/sapient_pjp2.0/README.md

 ### DateTimeCalcPsql:

-performs calculations on dates, takes inputs from random.txt file(contains 100000 inputs) and writes outputs to files(historyoutput.csv,historyoutput.txt,historyoutput.xml,historyoutput.json).
+performs calculations on dates, takes inputs from RandomNumbers.txt file(contains 100000 inputs) and writes outputs to files(historyoutput.csv,historyoutput.txt,historyoutput.xml,historyoutput.json).
 And also inserts values from files(random.txt,historyoutput.txt) into tables created and performs query operations, given as preparedStatements in java code.

 ### psqlDB_tables_screenshots: